digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/installation.rst

     export POSTGRES_USER=canton
     export POSTGRES_PASSWORD=supersafe

-If you want to run also other nodes with Postgres, you need to create additional databases, one for each.
+If you want to run other nodes with Postgres, you need to create additional databases, one for each.

 You can reset the database by dropping then re-creating it: